The difference between The Best FIFA Football Awards and the Ballon d'Or

 facebooktwitterreddit

-Since its inception in 2016, there have been more than a few questions about its role alongside the long-standing and mightily prestigious Ballon d'Or ceremony.
+Since its inception in 2016, there have been more than a few questions about the role of FIFA's The Best alongside the long-standing and mightily prestigious Ballon d'Or ceremony.

 The value and significance of each can be argued for a long time, but it's important to know the difference between the two ceremonies and their respective awards - and there are a few.